robinhuiser/react-native-learning/SetAppIcon.md

 I am using the react-native plugin [react-native-make](https://github.com/bamlab/react-native-make) on my ContactApp build during the Udemy training above.

+## Logo requirements

+* The image (logo) has to be square
+* Don't use a transparent image.
+Not recommended on ios
+* Minimum size of the image is 1024x1024
+* Format accepted : png and jpeg

 ## Create the app logo

 For the design of the logo, I followed the guidelines from [BuildFire - How To Create An Amazing App Icon](https://buildfire.com/create-amazing-app-icon/).